Chris de Souza: Awards and nominations

 De Souza has adjudicated for the BBC Young Musician of the Year award, the Royal Over-Seas League, and the Newbury Young Musician of the Year and chairs the Parkhouse Award for chamber music.
 As a record producer, he was nominated at the 2000 Grammy Awards for Powder Her Face.

 Personal life

-De Souza lives in Boxford, Berkshire, with his wife and two sons Tristan and Sebastian.
+De Souza lives in Boxford, Berkshire, with his wife, Rachel de Souza, and two sons Tristan and Sebastian.